We are located on level three at Yeovil Hospital, on the left just beyond reception.

 Sedation is the other option.
 It is called ‘conscious sedation’.
 You will not be asleep, it is different from general anaesthetic.
 You will have a needle put into your arm or hand in order to give you the sedation.
 You will not be able to leave for at least an hour after the procedure and you need someone to collect you and be with you for 12 hours after the procedure.
 You cannot drive/ work or make important decisions for 24 hours post procedure.

 Most people do not need pain relief for this procedure but you can have Entonox, it is a mixture of nitrous oxide and oxygen.
 It is very effective and leaves the body within seconds so you can go home quickly.

 Some people manage quite well without any analgesia but analgesia is available.
 Inhaled sedation (a mixture of nitrous oxide and oxygen) is offered, this gives you control over how much is taken.
-Intravenous sedation is the other pain relief given (please see above for information).
+Intravenous sedation is the other pain relief given see above for information on it.

 Can I still have sedation if I’m taking a controlled drug or strong pain relief medications?

 Any concerns can be addressed over the telephone prior to the procedure.
 Or can be discussed with the endoscopist on the day.